DanielDessalew/Portfolio/README.md

 ## [Project 2: Instagram Impressions](https://danieldessalew.github.io/InstagramImpressions/)

-### Analyzing an Instagram dataset to better understand and predict the interactions algorithm.
+### Analyzing an Instagram dataset to better understand and predict the interactions algorithm with Python.

 ![Impressions to Likes relationship](insta1.jpg)
 ![Where impressions come from](insta2.jpg "Pie chart of impressions' source")